Paarl accommodation in hotels and wine estates lets you explore the Cape Winelands and return to a luxury haven at the end of the day.

-Paarl is a major wine and fruit producing area of the Western Cape in South Africa.
-It is known for its scenic beauty, beautiful architectural buildings and Cape Dutch houses, its fantastic Cape wine estates as well as the huge granite rock that forms three rounded outcrops that makes up Paarl Mountain.
+Paarl is a major wine and fruit-producing area of the Western Cape in South Africa.
+It is known for its scenic beauty, beautiful architectural buildings and Cape Dutch houses, its fantastic Cape wine estates as well as the huge granite rock that forms three rounded outcrops that make up Paarl Mountain.
 It is also the town with the longest main road, lined with old oak trees, in South Africa.